 Happy Easter from Church Housing Trust

-It’s that time of year again; as Lent draws to a close, what can be learnt from our journeys and the journeys of those around us?
+As Lent draws to a close, what can be learnt from our journeys and the journeys of those around us?

-“This is the hardest Lent I have ever done.”
+Frequently this Lent I found myself complaining that: “This is the hardest Lent I have ever done.”

 The time I spent thinking about having a chocolate bar or a doughnut far outweighed the time I would have spent devouring them.
 It forced me to confront myself – what was I doing in these moments?
 I wasn’t really hungry, and I usually wasn’t tired: I was trying to distract my mind.
 I was reaching for comfort and a temporary buzz.